PATCO Speedline: Smart cards (2006–present)

-In July 2006, PATCO announced that it would start the transition from a magnetic ticket fare system to a contactless smart card system designed, built and integrated by Cubic Corporation, the firm responsible for the 1969 magnetic card system.
+In July 2006, PATCO announced that it would start the transition from a magnetic ticket fare system to the Freedom Card, a contactless smart card system designed, built and integrated by Cubic Corporation, the firm responsible for the 1969 magnetic card system.
 Magnetic tickets are still sold, however, they are now in the form of disposable paper magnetic stripe cards that expire after 3 days.
 The new computer vending machines support payment cards.
 Additional ticket vending machines were installed at each station inside of fare control so that if a rider has purchased the wrong fare, they may pay the remaining fare to exit.

+NFC payments (from 2026)

+In 2025, PATCO announced plans to roll out an upgraded payment system with contactless payment technology, replacing the Freedom Card.
+The new system, which will begin in 2026, will allow customers to tap in and out with contactless debit/credit cards and digital wallets on cell phones and smartwatches.
+The paper magnetic stripe tickets for one-way and round-trip fares will also be phased out in favor of disposable plastic cards that can be tapped at gates.
+PATCO Freedom Cards and Freedom Share cards will still be accepted, and customers enrolled in reduced fare programs and transit benefits programs will still be required to use their specialty transit benefit Freedom Cards.

 Connections to other transit systems

 NJ Transit connections

 NJ Transit buses connect to most PATCO stations in New Jersey.
 The New Jersey Transit Atlantic City Line also stops at Lindenwold Station, and the River Line connects at Broadway Station (Walter Rand Transportation Center).